federgraph/RiggVar-RG38/README.md

 This is a Delphi FMX project.
-While it is technically a Delphi cross platform project, it is intended for Windows only.
+While it is technically a cross platform project, it is intended for Windows only.
 Lighter versions of it should compile for other targets.

 ## RiggVar